-For millions of people, the thought of relaxing on a beach and enjoying the sunshine is the perfect holiday, but a holiday can be completely ruined if you’re one of the thousands of people who have sun-sensitive skin and end up with prickly heat.
+For millions of people, the thought of relaxing on a beach and enjoying the sunshine is the perfect holiday, but a holiday can be completely ruined if you’re one of the thousands of people who have sun-sensitive skin and end up with polymorphic light eruption or, as it's more commonly known, prickly heat rash.

 Prickly heat, also known as miliaria rubra, is an itchy rash of small, raised red spots that causes a stinging or prickling sensation on the skin and it can develop anywhere on the body.
 It most commonly occurs on the face, neck, back, chest and thighs and usually appears a few days after exposure to hot temperatures.